tbeckham/portfolio/README.md

 # Tony Beckham's portfolio
 This is my professional portfolio.
-It uses AWS and ReactJS
+It uses AWS and ReactJS.